mnooner256/pyqrcode/docs/index.rst

     >>> url.svg('uca-url.svg', scale=8)

 The pyqrcode module, while easy to use, is powerful.
-You can set all of the properties of your code.
+You can set all of the properties of the QR code.
 If you install the optional pypng library, you can render the code as a PNG image.
 Below is a more complex example::

     >>> big_code = pyqrcode.create('0987654321', error='L', version=27, mode='binary')